 Mixed format with live online (synchronous) classes on Tuesdays during the program and offline (asynchronous) collaborative activities.
 Offline collaborative activities: discussion forum, reading and posting of materials, development of group projects.

-Groups of 8 to 10 participants will work on a project to develop a product or research related to healthcare innovation that will be presented as a Final Pitch at the end of the program for invited experts.
-The winner group will be awarded a prize that will be defined (mentorship, incubation, innovation hub…).
+Groups of 4 to 6 participants will work on a project to develop a product or process related to healthcare innovation that will be presented as a Final Pitch at the end of the course to invited experts in the market.
+The top three will be recognized and announced by the program staff

 Explore new opportunities